WePCf/darknet-mobilenet-v2/README.md

 ### Note

 - With the parameter of `predict`, the outputs will be different according to options combination in Makefile
-- The network structure is not exactly same to the [paper](https://arxiv.org/abs/1801.04381), therefore the Ops is larger
+- The network structure is not exactly the same to the [paper](https://arxiv.org/abs/1801.04381), therefore the Ops is larger